 The Secret Life of Pets 2 > The Secret Life of Pets.
 Shockingly, it is possible for an animated sequel to be better than the original.
 At only 86 minutes, I really appreciated Illumination not dragging out this movie because it was a sequel.
 They really could have gone on and on with the story tangents and pet humor.
 We actually left all surprised at how much was compacted into the film without a million bathroom breaks, a good option for wiggly worm kids.

 Deeper than just potty humor and pets talking like humans while acting like pets, this movie is about the loyalty of pets to humans and how important they are to our generation.
 But just like people, these pets are overcoming fears, insecurities, mental health issues, diversity, acceptance, and a quest to find love and happiness.
 Definitely all issues that I want my kids to see, and appreciate.
-That being said, the balance of potty humor and a few scary sequences make me hesitant to say ALL kids.
-Kids under 7 should really have this screened by adults first.

 THE SECRET LIFE OF PETS 2 – In Theaters June 7